USDA-VS/vSNP/README.md

 1. `vSNP_step1.py` takes as input single or paired FASTQ files and either a reference FASTA or directory name containing the reference FASTA (see vsnp_path_adder.py below).
 For Mycobacterium tuberculosis complex and Brucella species, if no FASTA file or directory name is provided a "best reference" is automatically selected

    NOTE: It is only necessary to process each set of raw data once for each reference.
-The VCF file from Step 1is saved for future analyses with additional samples in Step 2.
-It is recommended that VCFs generated with a single reference be placed in a single directory to facilitate future analysis.
+The VCF file from Step 1 is saved for future analyses with additional samples in Step 2.
+It is recommended that VCF files generated with a single reference be placed in a single directory to facilitate future analysis.
 Only VCF files generated from the same reference can be compared in Step 2.
 2. `vSNP_step2.py` builds SNP tables and corresponding phylogenetic trees from a directory containing a collection of zc.vcf files output from step 1.
 Step 2 will handle large datasets with thousands of VCF files, outputting detailed comparisons in minutes.

-# Quick Setup
+# Setup

+### Installing vSNP

 It is expected the setup user is familiar with the command-line and can installed conda.